tari-labs/tari-university/AtomicSwaps/AtomicSwaps.md

 ## Atomic vs Etomic

-For an atomic swap transaction to happen, both currencies must use the same hashing function as this is crucial for HTLC to function.
-Etomic swaps was created in an attemp to make atomic swaps happend between bitcoin coins and ethereum based tokens.
+For an atomic swap transaction to happen, both cryptocurrencies must use the same hashing function as this is crucial for HTLC to function.
+Etomic swaps was created in an attempt to make atomic swaps happen between Bitcoin tokens and Ethereum based tokens.

-## Examples of current atomic swaps and implementations there of
+## Examples of current atomic swaps and implementations
 ### #1 Manual method
 An article was posted on Hackernoon [[3]](https://hackernoon.com/so-how-do-i-really-do-an-atomic-swap-f797852c7639) showing the exact steps that is required for doing an atomic swap using cli.

-The requirements for this metod can be listed as follows:
+The requirements for this method can be listed as follows:

-- Full nodes on both party's.
+- Full nodes on both parties.
-- Atomic swop package [[4].
+- Atomic swap package [[4].
 - Use of supported coins (UXTO based protocol coins, eg Bitcoin, Litecoin, Viacoin).
 - Power user.